 Why You Should Talk with Your Eye Doctor Before LASIK Eye SurgeryAuthor: Dr. William Tullo

 Your regular eye doctor's input doesn't have to end with telling you about whether LASIK is a fit for your vision health needs, or even recommending a surgeon who can help you take the next step.
 Team-based LASIK care, also known as LASIK co-management, starts with the initial contact between your eye doctor and surgeon.
 Although your regular eye doctor won’t perform the surgery, he or she can help evaluate whether or not LASIK is right for you and assist in creating a vision treatment plan.

 When your laser eye surgery case is co-managed, the eye doctor generally sees you for most of your pre- and post-operative eye care visits.
-That means your eye doctor is a good resource to discuss your expectations and evaluate any risks of the laser eye surgery based on your vision health history.
+That means your eye doctor is a good resource to discuss your expectations for the procedure and evaluate any potential risks of laser eye surgery based on your vision health history.